cybertec-postgresql/pgwatch/docs/custom_installation.md

 ### Detailed steps for the Config DB based "pull" approach with Postgres metrics storage

-Below are sample steps to do a custom install from scratch using Postgres for the pgwatch3 configuration DB, metrics DB and Grafana config DB.
+Below are sample steps to do a custom install from scratch using Postgres for the pgwatch configuration DB, metrics DB and Grafana config DB.

 All examples here assume Ubuntu as OS - but it's basically the same for